openebs/dynamic-localpv-provisioner/tests/README.md

   If you do not set this ENV, you will have to pass the file to the Ginkgo CLI (see below)

-- You will require the Ginkgo binary to be able to run the test.
+- You will require the Ginkgo binary to be able to run the tests.
   Install the latest Ginkgo binary using the following command:
   ```bash
   $ go install github.com/onsi/ginkgo/ginkgo@latest
   ```

-- Some of the tests require block devices (that are not mounted) to be available in the cluster.
+- The tests should not be run in parallel as it may lead to unavailability of blockdevices for some of the tests.

 - Install required OpenEBS LocalPV Provisioner components
   Example: `kubectl apply -f https://openebs.github.io/charts/openebs-operator-lite.yaml`